elasekness/BMS500C-2024/Day3.md

 <br>

-## Align your assembled gene sequences with curated _Cryptosporidum_ actin, Hsp70, and ssu genes.
+## Align your contigs with curated _Cryptosporidum_ actin, Hsp70, and ssu genes.

 For alignment purposes, we will copy pre-constructed actin, Hsp70, and ssu datasets from the BMS500-2024 directory to your home directories.
-This selection of Cryptosporidium sequences was filtered for length and mis-identified sequences (typed as the incorrect species) were removed.
+This selection of _Cryptosporidium_ sequences was filtered for length and mis-identified sequences (typed as the incorrect species) were removed.

 Make a directory for your alignments (assuming you are in your home directory).